david-chase/kubex-inventory/README.md

 Kubescape, Security Suite, "pod Contains kubescape" Kubex, Kubernetes Optimization, "container StartsWith kubex"
 ```

-## Sample command-line
-Here is an interesting sample command-line that will scan a customer instance and identify every instance of Kubex Automation components.
-This allows you to see if they've upgraded from the Kubex Automation Controller (Deprecated) to the Kubex Automation Engine.

-`kubex-inventory.ps1 -instance sandbox | grep "Kubex Automation"`

 ## Disclaimers
 The tool doesn't output software versions -- that data doesn't exist in the Kubex schema.